Phi Alpha Theta at the University of Massachusetts

 At the local level, you are invited to participate in the various social and intellectual activities the Alpha Beta Eta Chapter provides for University of Massachusetts' members.
-Contact Professor Laura Lovett to learn of upcoming events.
+Contact Professor Garrett Washington to learn of upcoming events.

 Okay, sounds exciting.
 How do I join?

-- A. To join, you must have at least 12 completed history credits (Advanced Placement, CLEP, etc. credits do not count )
+- - You must have at least 12 completed history credits (Advanced Placement, CLEP, etc. credits do not count).

-- B. The cumulative grade point average in completed history courses must be at least a 3.1 .
+- - Your cumulative grade point average in completed history courses must be at least a 3.1.

-- C. You must have a 3.0 cumulative grade point average in ninety percent of the remaining non-history courses is also required.
+- - You must have a 3.0 cumulative grade point average in ninety percent of the remaining non-history courses is also required.

-For consideration for membership, the following need to be compiled, attached and submitted by March 1st to the History office, Herter 612 or Undergraduate History office Herter 613.
+For consideration for membership, the following need to be compiled, attached and submitted by either October 3rd or February 3rd to the Undergraduate History office, Herter 613.

-- C. A check made out to Joye Bowman/History Dept. in the amount of either $65.00 to include an honor sash to wear at graduation or $45 for the lifetime membership and a one-year subscription to The Historian.
+- - $50 cash for the lifetime membership and sash to wear at graduation, as well as a one-year subscription to The Historian.
 Your name will be printed in an upcoming issue of The Historian.